is-a-dev/register/docs/domains-json.md

 You need to specify some information about yourself here.
 This is so that you can be contacted if required.

-In the owner object, the fields `username` and `email` are required.
+In the owner object, the field `username` is required.
 You can however add more information in this object if you need.
 ```json
 {
   "owner": {